 § 3 Provision of the website and creation of log files

 (1) During the mere informational use of the website, i.e. if you do not register or otherwise transmit information to us, we automatically collect the following data and information from the computer system of the calling computer each time the website is called up:

 – IP address of the requesting computer

 – URL of the retrieved file

-- URL of the web page from which the access is made (by means of HTTP referrer header)
+– URL of the website from which access is made (via HTTP referrer header)

 – Browser used and, if applicable, the operating system of the accessing computer